pintotomas/mightygram-challenge/README.md

 - docker-compose 1.21.2 (Optional)

+- Heroku

 I used these technologies because I've been working lately with them and felt comfortable with to develop a solution within the deadline

+## Deployment

+The application was deployed to heroku, the url is https://murmuring-cliffs-75928.herokuapp.com

+You will find Postman collections to test the API both in local and heroku servers

 ## Running the application with docker